Commission Representative: Erin Stam, EVP, International Production

 THE LOCATION OFFSET & THE LOCATION INCENTIVE

 The Location Offset is a 16.5% refundable tax offset (rebate) calculated on Qualifying Australian Production Expenditure (QAPE).
-Additionally you can apply for the Location Incentive, a separate program offering funding of $140 million over 4 years.
-Funding of $35 million per annum for eligible projects will be provided each year commending from 1 July 2019 to 30 June 2023.
+Additionally you can apply for the Location Incentive, a merit-assessed grant where funding may be offered up to 13.5% of a project’s QAPE.
+The Location Incentive grant total is AU$540 million and commenced from 1st July 2019 and is available until 30 June 2027 or until the Government advises that the Program has fully committed and expended available funds.

 POST, DIGITAL AND VISUAL EFFECTS (PDV) OFFSET